NeKzor/board/README.md

   - Fixed resolving chambers which do not exist
   - Fixed invalid date warning in activity chart
   - Removed broken call to old Twitch API
+  - Fixed alignment of usernames for broken avatars
+  - Fixed submission container not working when switching between chambers
+  - Fixed profile history loading icon not resetting
 - Features
   - Allow @ usernames for YouTube channels
   - Render page in HTML 5